 |About | Media | Search | Contact|

-1. The art or process, originating in Japan, of folding paper into shapes representing flowers and birds, for example.
+1. The art of folding paper into various shapes.